 The Waste management plan is regulated by Brazilian resolutions CONAMA nº 283/01, CONAMA nº 358/05, and ANVISA RDC 306/04.
 In summary, the technical document e is based on the principles of non-generation and minimization, also aiming at the treatment and final disposal of items that need different handling.
 The Plan aims to protect the workers involved and preserve the environment and public health.

-It is important to emphasize that all establishments that provide services related to health (whether human or animal) must make this plan according to the regulations, and the lack of such document may result in a fine, as it may be demanded and inspected by health agencies.
+It is important to emphasize that all establishments that provide services related to health (whether human or animal) must make this plan according to the regulations, and the lack of such a document may result in a fine, as it may be demanded and inspected by health agencies.

 Before we continue, we need to know: do you already use medical software to perform your appointments at the clinic?
 We invite you to discover Ninsaúde Apolo, an online software that can be used on a tablet, smartphone, or in the traditional way, on computers.
 Learn more at our apolo.app website.